 The testing body can be a third-party testing facility or an in-house laboratory.
 It ideally would be an accredited testing facility.
 Usually accredited by the local testing accreditation authority for the region, ideally recognised in other countries.
 In Australia, EMC testing facilities are usually accredited by the local Australian authority, which is the National Association of Testing Authorities (NATA).
 NATA accreditation is recognised by many other countries globally.
 This is usually through Mutual Recognition Agreements (MRA).
 NATA is part of the International Laboratory Accreditation Cooperation (ILAC).
 ILAC promotes the acceptance of test and calibration data around the world.

 Importance of EMC Testing

-Electromagnetic Compatibility Testing or EMC testing is mandatory for almost all products which have an electronic or electrical circuitry whether wired or wireless powered.
-This is to ensure that products can function satisfactorily in the environment which they are going to be used.
+Electromagnetic Compatibility Testing or EMC testing is mandatory for almost all products that have electronic or electrical circuitry whether wired or wireless powered.
+This is to ensure that products can function satisfactorily in the environment in which they are going to be used.
 Furthermore, so they do not cause interference to other products.